flashcordon/big-history/Systeme-Terre.md

 ## Conclusion

 - Est ce que la vie a eu une grande influence sur l'évolution géologique et chimique de la Terre ?
 Absolument.
 Est-ce qu'elle a fortement participé à maintenir l'habitabilité de la Terre pendant les derniers milliards d'années ?
 C'est encore trop tôt pour l'affirmer.
+Aspects of the Gaia theory do continue to cause great controversy.
+This has the benefit that by generating interest and debate it is drawing attention to a new way of viewing and studying the world.
+Importantly, it causes us to ask different kinds of questions about the Earth.